 From hipster hotels to micro-breweries, here are some of the best spots for enjoying some good vibrations under the sun, moon and stars.

-Each month, the Saguaro adds some music to its colorful palette on Saturday nights to enhance the party vibe that usually unfolds here organically.
+Each month, the Saguaro adds some music to its colorful palette on Saturday afternoons to enhance the party vibe that usually unfolds here organically.
 Whether it’s a band or a DJ, someone livens up the second-floor terrace, turning it into what they call Balcony Beats.
-With protocols in place, guests can watch in a socially distant manner or enjoy the music from their own balconies.
-For safety reasons, these performances are available exclusively for hotel guests.
+These performances are available exclusively for hotel guests.

 The Rock Yard, located in the courtyard area of Fantasy Springs Resort Casino, has been a fun spot to hear and see live music from some of the best tribute bands around (past performers have played everything from The Beatles and The Rolling Stones to Prince).
 While the venue normally holds about 1,500 people, capacity has been set at 500 to promote social distancing.
-Some of the acts coming up in April and May include Led Zepagain and Nirvan-ish as well as tribute bands for Alice In Chains, the Scorpions and Mötley Crüe.
+Some of the acts coming up in June and July include Nirvanish and The Red Hot Cholo Peppers as well as tribute bands for Foo Fighters, David Bowie and Led Zeppelin.

 CASUELAS CAFÉ in Palm Desert

 Casuelas Café in Palm Desert features live music on its outdoor patio seven days a week, and the tunes add an ambiance that makes the food taste even better.
-Their rotating musical arsenal includes Desert Suite Band, Voices Carrie, Lisa Lynn and the Broken Hallelujahs, Avenida, The Guadalajara Kings and Las Tias.
+Their rotating musical arsenal includes Desert Suite Band, Vinny Berry, Lisa Lynn and the Broken Hallelujahs, Avenida, Mod Professor and The Myx.
 Plus, they have a huge outdoor patio with plenty of room for social distancing.
 Come for dinner, stay for dancing!

 Beyond Greater Palm Springs

 Is there a more unique setting for live music than this high desert gem?
-Unfortunately, this past year Pappy and Harriet’s Pioneertown Palace hasn’t had its traditional loaded slate of eclectic musicians rocking the starry night—but there is a return on the horizon in the form of SUPERWOLVES w/ Bonnie "Prince" Billy & Matt Sweeney.
+Unfortunately, this past year Pappy and Harriet’s Pioneertown Palace hasn’t had its traditional loaded slate of eclectic musicians rocking the starry night—but there is a special performance on the horizon in the form of grunge pioneers The Melvins.
 It’s an outdoor, seated, socially distanced show.
 Masks and temperature checks will be required for entry.
-Tickets are $133 with part of the proceeds going to support independent performance venues.
-Purchase tickets on their website here.
+View their upcoming events on their website here.

 Enjoy the tunes and stay for more!
 Check out these sweet getaway offers and book your next trip to Greater Palm Springs.